freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 360.1

-Run your script to bask in the glory of your work.
+Run your script again.
+Hopefully the weather has been good.

 #### HINTS